California church known for its anti-LGBTQ beliefs is bombed

 El Monte police, the Los Angeles County Sheriff’s Office and the FBI responded to the explosion and determined there was not a second device.

-Law enforcement is investigating who might be behind the blast, although there is no indication that activists protesting the church were responsible for the attack, El Monte Police chief David Reynoso told The Washington Post.
+Law enforcement is investigating who might be behind the blast, although there is no indication that activists protesting the church were responsible for the attack, El Monte Police Chief David Reynoso told The Washington Post.
 Obscene messages in spray paint on the building found by responding officers were not related to the anti-LGBTQ teachings, Reynoso said.

 “We don’t have any information leading us to believe that the demonstrators in the past are in any way responsible for this,” Reynoso said.